 2. Create a small sample of changes you wish to implement.
 Before you interrupt the flow of work by taking an action, it would benefit you and your system to ensure the change will actually work beforehand on a smaller scale.

-3. Regularly check all products and processes against policies and requirements.
+3. Regularly check all products and processes against policies and customer requirements.
 Report the results of these checks.
 Check up on all key activities to ensure the output is conforming.

 4. Put successful changes into action.
 If a change did well in testing then it's time to put it into the full system to improve it.
 Involve everyone that will be affected by the changes in making them.
 Ensure that all changes are documented and that everything is up to date and meets requirements.